 Anxiety Treatment Can Help You Create Balance and Calm in Your Life

-I am a direct, compassionate, active therapist who will meet you where you are and infuse each session with a sense of lightness and humor as we work together on what is challenging you.
-I specialize in mindfulness and acceptance-based, evidence-based and solution-focused treatment models, and I will individualize my approach to fit your needs, personality and goals.
+I am a direct, compassionate, and active therapist who will meet you where you are and infuse each session with a sense of lightness and humor as we work together on what is challenging you.
+I specialize in Mindfulness-Based Stress Reduction, evidence-based, and solution-focused treatment models, and will individualize my approach to fit your needs, personality, and goals.
 With dedication and a willingness to open yourself to new ideas, you can find anxiety relief.
 You can make room for the positive feelings that have been drowned out by the buzz of anxiety and begin to live a more calm, uplifted life.

-Everyone feels worry and stress.
+Everyone feels worried and stress.
 I should be able to handle it on my own.